johnjallday/gorani-coder/input.md

-I want to build a feature called smart-grab.
+I want to build a feature called api-key-env-setup.
 Feature Description:
-I want to implement a grab function where it only grabs necessary files
+I need  a function to write .env file in openai.go

 Here is the summary of the code: